I really like teaching grammar because I think that it must be included in every lesson regardless of what people think.

 Instruct your learners to go to Vocaroo and record their answers and then submit the link to you via a Google Form

-I love this web app because you can create tasks which are helpful to promote the successful repetition of grammar structures.
+I love this web app because you can create tasks that are helpful to promote the successful repetition of grammar structures.

 Check this example:

-You can easily help students digest the new vocabulary and then ask them to make sentence such as:
+You can easily help students digest the new vocabulary and then ask them to make a sentence such as

 - There is a pool in the hotel

 - There is a disco nearby

 - There is a fitness center